lennertvhoy/lms-platform/technical_document.md

   * `suggestion` (the recommended fix).
 * Encloses the content in a triple-quoted block to clearly delineate it.

 We include the year or context ("in 2025") so the model knows to judge facts relative to that time.
-If you have specific current facts that the model might not know (since GPT-4’s training might cut off at 2021), you can insert them before the content as part of the system or user message context.
-For example: *“(Context: The current software version is 5.0 released in 2025, and policy ABC was updated in 2024)… Now analyze the content.”* This helps the model spot certain outdated references.
+If you have specific current facts that the model might not know (since GPT-4's training might cut off at 2021), you can insert them before the content as part of the system or user message context.
+For example: *"(Context: The current software version is 5.0 released in 2025, and policy ABC was updated in 2024)… Now analyze the content."* This helps the model spot certain outdated references.

 ### 4.2 Choosing Models (GPT-3.5 vs GPT-4)

 For cost efficiency:

 * Use **GPT-3.5-Turbo** for initial analysis on each content piece.
-It’s fast and cheap, and often sufficient for straightforward tasks.
+It's fast and cheap, and often sufficient for straightforward tasks.
 It can produce the JSON of findings.
 You might run GPT-3.5 on all documents first.
 * Use **GPT-4** selectively for deeper analysis or validation.
-For example, if a piece of content is complex or critical, or if GPT-3.5’s output seems suspect, send the content (or the findings) to GPT-4 for a second opinion or more refined suggestions.
+For example, if a piece of content is complex or critical, or if GPT-3.5's output seems suspect, send the content (or the findings) to GPT-4 for a second opinion or more refined suggestions.
 This aligns with best practices of using powerful models only when needed (older/cheaper models for simpler tasks, saving money).
 * Alternatively, use GPT-4 for the parts identified by GPT-3.5 as problematic, to generate better rewrite suggestions for those parts (since re-writing clarity might benefit from GPT-4's fluency).

 ### 4.3 Implementing the Analysis in Code